Teaching English is, by far, one of the most common professions for those who live and work abroad.

 It ended up being an amazing year and a half, where I learned a great deal about where I wanted to be personally and professionally.
 Overall, the experience made me realize the importance of being true to one’s strengths and skills, and in making them known.
 It’s possible to find out about different jobs within a company, and transition into that.
 As well, some jobs are not always advertised, and some jobs can even be created depending on the company, and on you, and what you can offer.
 Don’t be afraid to try!

 I am now living in Taipei, Taiwan and am about to start a job at an educational institute doing administrative and consulting work.
-I applied at first to be a Corporate English instructor, but during the interview, things changed again. ☺
+I applied at first to be a Corporate English instructor, but during the interview, things changed again.
+It's also possible to find a job in Taipei that isn't as an English teacher.
+Studying Chinese isn't a requirement for a job but it will open some doors and make your time there more enjoyable.

 I reiterate, by asking yourself honest questions, researching and applying for all kinds of different jobs, and through showcasing what you enjoy doing and how that can help a company, your interviewers will take you seriously and consider how you can fit in with them, even if it isn’t the initial, anticipated approach.
 Hopefully it’ll be a win-win situation for both you and your future company!